lupyuen/lupyuen.github.io/src/unicorn4.md

 # SysCall from NuttX App

-_What is SysCall Command 9?
+_What's SysCall Command 9?
 Where in NSH Shell is 0xC000_3F00?_

 ```bash
 $ cargo run